davidbajnai/TARDIS/README.md

 This repository includes files used to control the custom-built dual inlet system of the Aerodyne Research TILDAS laser spectrometer located at the Geochemistry and Isotope Geology Department, Geoscience Center, University of Göttingen.

 The inlet system and the methods used to measure the triple oxygen isotope compostion of CO<sub>2</sub> is described in a paper currently in prep.
-All files relevant to the manuscript are stored in the **Paper** folder.
+All files relevant to the manuscript are stored in the **Mansucript** folder.

+## License

+Copyright (C) 2023 <a href="https://davidbajnai.eu">David Bajnai</a>, <a href="https://www.uni-goettingen.de/en/78572.html">Andreas Pack</a>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the **LICENSE** [LICENSE](LICENSE) for more details.

 The computer codes in this package were written and maintained by <a href="https://www.uni-goettingen.de/en/78572.html">Andreas Pack</a> and <a href="https://davidbajnai.eu">David Bajnai</a>.